Graphical Finite Population Sampling: Introduction

-In Section~\ref{Sec.Main}, I present the new approach.
-Section~\ref{Sec.Reduce} discusses reducing zero SIP, leading to Poisson sampling.
-In Section~\ref{Sec.Fix}, I show that a simple fixed-size version of the method is equivalent to Madow (1949) and reducing zero SIP in the this version leads to maximum entropy sampling.
-Section~\ref{Sec:Inovation} introduces an intelligent methods for searching optimal design.
+The remainder of the paper is organized as follows.
+Section~\ref{Sec.Main} presents the new approach.
+Section~\ref{Sec.Reduce} develops procedures for generating new designs by adjusting SIP under fixed FIP.
+Section~\ref{Sec.Fix} gives a fixed-size implementation, shows its baseline equivalence to \citet{mad:49}, and demonstrates how the same SIP-adjustment mechanism generates alternative fixed-size designs.
+Section~\ref{Sec:Inovation} introduces an intelligent method of searching for an optimal design.
 In Section \ref{Sec:Simulation} some simulations are conducted.
 Finally, Section~\ref{Sec.Clu} concludes the article with a summary and suggestions.